rasjonell/hybr-docs/docs/intro.md

 ### Prerequisites

+*   Tailscale (Check out their [quickstart guide](https://tailscale.com/kb/1017/install) if you don't have tailscale yet)
 *   A Linux-based operating system (tested on Arch, but *should* work on Ubuntu, Debian, and its derivatives)
 *   `sudo` privileges (required for service installation)